oroinc/documentation/commerce/dev_guide/reference/format/workflows.rst

 **type**: ``string``

 An optional property path used to access the attribute's value (if this is set, the other options can be guessed).
-You can refer to the underlying entity by a variable whose name is controled with the :ref:`entity_attribute option <reference-format-workflow-entity-attribute>` (its default value is ``entity``).
+You can refer to the underlying entity by a variable whose name is controlled by the :ref:`entity_attribute option <reference-format-workflow-entity-attribute>` (its default value is ``entity``).